Máscara Dorada II: New Japan Pro-Wrestling (2023–present)

-All Elite Wrestling (2024–present)
+All Elite Wrestling / Ring of Honor (2024–present)

-In January 2024, it was announced the CMLL stars, Dorada, Hechicero, Místico, and Volador Jr. would represent their home promotion, in American partner promotion All Elite Wrestling (AEW).
-The four men made their debut on the January 31 episode of Dynamite, appearing ringside during Jon Moxley's singles match against Jeff Hardy.
-After being taunted by Moxley during the match, the four men attacked him after his victory, before being chased off by members of the AEW roster.
-The four men made their AEW in-ring debut during the February 2 episode of Rampage, defeating Christopher Daniels, Matt Sydal, Angelo Parker and Matt Menard, in an 8-man tag-team match.
+In January 2024, it was announced Dorada, Hechicero, Místico and Volador Jr. would represent CMLL in American partner promotion All Elite Wrestling (AEW).
+The four men made their debut on the January 31 episode of Dynamite, appearing ringside during Jon Moxley's match against Jeff Hardy.
+After being taunted by Moxley during the match, the four men attacked him after his victory, before being chased off by Christopher Daniels, Matt Sydal, Angelo Parker and Matt Menard, whom they defeated in their AEW in-ring debut on the February 2 episode of Rampage.

-On the May 28, 2025 episode of Collision, Dorada defeated Hechicero to qualify for the four-way match to challenge Kenny Omega for the AEW International Championship on June 4 at Dynamite: Fyter Fest, where Dorada failed to win the title.
-On September 17 at Dynamite: September to Remember, Dorada defeated The Beast Mortos to advance to an AEW Unified Championship three-way match at All Out on September 20.
-He competed against defending champion Kazuchika Okada and fellow challenger Konosuke Takeshita, where despite having an impressive showing, Dorada came up short after being pinned following Okada's Rainmaker.
+On the May 28, 2025 episode of Collision, Dorada defeated Hechicero to qualify for the four-way match to challenge Kenny Omega for the AEW International Championship on June 4 at Dynamite: Fyter Fest, where he failed to win the title.
+On September 17, at Dynamite: September to Remember, Dorada defeated The Beast Mortos to advance to an AEW Unified Championship three-way match including Kazuchika Okada and Konosuke Takeshita at All Out on September 20, which he lost.
+On November 24, Dorada was announced as a participant in the 2025 Continental Classic, where he was placed in the Blue League.
+After victories over Claudio Castagnoli and Roderick Strong, Dorada finished the tournament with six points, failing to advance to the semi-finals.
+At Worlds End on September 27, he and ROH World Champion Bandido defeated Romero and Mark Davis of the Don Callis Family on Zero Hour.

+In January 2026, Dorada announced on CMLL's weekly magazine show, Informa, that he had signed with AEW, while also keeping his contract with CMLL.
+He unsuccessfully challenged Jack Perry for the AEW National Championship on the May 2 episode of Collision.
+On June 26, Dorada and Místico defeated Sammy Guevara and The Beast Mortos to win the ROH World Tag Team Championship.